Eeeek! You are engaged to be marrying the love of your life, how freaking cool is that? First of all, CONGRATULATIONS!

 Coordinate your outfits with the location of your engagement session and with your fiancé.
 Before we continue, I want to make it clear that you should wear what you want to and what you’ll feel comfortable expressing your love for your partner in.
 At the end of the day, I’m capturing the love between the two of you and if you want to wear something specific, do the damn thing.
 If you’re trying to style outfits to compliment your partner and the atmosphere then you’ll want to take into consideration the tones of the shooting location and colors that compliment both the area and each other.
 You’re in luck because when you book your engagement photoshoot with me, I send you a style guide with locations and complimenting colors to all of my couples.
 It makes your life a little easier and one less thing to stress about so you can fully enjoy your engagement session (and relax of course 😉 ).

-Get all of your beauty maintenance done ahead of time (this is for both males and females):
+Get all of your beauty maintenance done ahead of time

 Get your nails done or do them yourself.
 You don’t have to get fake nails if that’s not your thing or if you want to paint them yourself, that’s totally okay too.
 Just keep in mind that the ring on your finger will bring attention to your hands so might want them to look a certain way.
 Don’t do anything crazy with your hair or makeup the day of your engagement photos.
 You might not like it and we don’t want to use this day of celebration (that you’ll look back onto forever) to test out new looks.
 Do something that makes you feel confident.
 For example, if you normally get your eyebrows done then, do that.
 If you normally do natural makeup then stick with that.
 Unless of course you do a trail run ahead of time and decide that you love the look.
 At the end of the day, I want you to be confident in your skin so do things that will make you feel good because when you feel good you look good.
 Confidence looks great on you my friend.